 Finally, add 1/3 cup of soy sauce or liquid aminos and stir well.
 Kids love it!

-Milo dutch oven cleans up easily.
+I found the from Milo Cast Iron Cookware cleans up easily.
 Most of the food will come off with just warm water and a soft sponge.

 If you have food that is not coming off easily, just use some baking soda.
 Wait a few minutes and clean with a soft sponge.
 It will look brand new!